VA Disability Benefits

 VA Compensation Benefits

-In order to receive Disabled Veteran Benefits, Veterans must prove that they have been affected in a way connected to military service.
+- In order to receive Disabled Veteran Benefits, Veterans must prove that they have been affected in a way connected with military service.

-Disabled Veterans who receive disability assistance are graded on a scale of disability.
+- Disabled Veterans who receive disability assistance are graded on a scale of disability.
 Veterans may be considered anywhere from 10 percent to 100 percent disabled.
 These determinations are made by the VA based on crucial medical information.
-100 Disabled Veteran Benefits are critical for living a better life.

 The Veterans Administration takes a very close look at the type of impairing condition each veteran suffers.
 When applying for compensation, a veteran must show that the disability is “connected” to service in the military.